Skip to contents

 Details

 The feature ranking process is built on the following framework: models act as voters, features act as candidates, and voters select certain candidates (features).
 The primary objective is to compile these selections into a consensus ranked list of features, effectively forming a committee.
-Currently, only "approval_voting" method is supported, which selects the candidates/features that have the highest approval score or selection frequency, i.e. appear the most often.

 Returns